PeeBs68/pands-problem-sheet/README.md

 The first number in Cent is: 50012
 The second number in Cent is: 32290

-The total in Euros and Cents is: €823.02
+The total is 823 Euro and 2 Cent
 ```

 Additional Links referenced for this task: